EOSIO/eosio-explorer/packages/ui-gui-nodeos/docs/pages/detail-pages/transaction-detail-page.md

 ## Transaction Detail

-The Transaction Detail panel contains the basic information about a particular transaction.
+The transaction detail panel contains the basic information about a particular transaction.
 The panel will display the following fields:
 * Transaction ID
 * Block number
 * Timestamp